 5. “It Was Meant to Be”

-When faced with disappointment, some individuals turn to fate or destiny to justify the outcome.
-By believing that events are predestined, they find solace in the idea that they had no control over the situation.
+Some individuals turn to fate or destiny to justify the outcome when disappointed.
+By believing that events are predestined, they find solace in the idea that they have no control over the situation.
 However, this excuse can hinder personal growth and overlook the power of personal agency and decision-making.

 6. “I Was Too Tired”